flatironinstitute/finufft/docs/trouble.rst

 If you are having issues (segfaults, slowness, "wrong" answers, etc), there is a high probability it is something we already know about, so please first read all of the advice below in the section relevant to your problem: math, speed, or crashing.
+Also look for similar GitHub `Issues <https://github.com/flatironinstitute/finufft/issues?q=is%3Aissue>`_ or `Discussions <https://github.com/flatironinstitute/finufft/discussions>`_.
+If that fails, post an Issue.
+The lead developer may also be contacted at abarnett@flatironinstitute.org

 Mathematical "issues" and advice